neelanjaligreekmaster/article1/Virgin Australia Group Bookings.md

 Virgin Australia offers multiple ways to book your group travel.
 Here’s how you can do it:
 ### 1. Online Booking
 The most convenient way to book for Virgin Australia groups is through their official website:
-Visit www.virginaustralia.com.
+Visit official website.
 Scroll down to the “Help and Contact Us” section and locate the group booking page.
 Fill out the required details, including group size, travel dates, and destinations, and submit your booking request.
 ### 2. Travel Agent Assistance
 You can also choose to work with a travel agent to handle the booking process on your behalf.
 Simply provide your group details and preferences, and your travel agent will manage the rest.
 ### 3. Corporate and Business Bookings
 Virgin Australia offers specialized services for corporate groups.
 These include tailored travel plans, premium seating options, and other perks to make your business travel smooth and professional.
 No matter which method you choose, Virgin Australia ensures that your group booking experience is seamless and efficient.